Ayushmann Khurrana promotes Titan Eye+

 By Our Staff

-Titan Eye+ releases its latest campaign with brand ambassador Ayushmann Khurrana.
+Titan Eye+ has released its latest campaign with brand ambassador Ayushmann Khurrana.
 Conceptualised by Ogilvy, the ad is devoid of voice-overs and dialogues and uses the signature Titan symphony to deliver the key messages.

 Commenting on the new campaign, Maneesh Krishnamurthy, Marketing Head EyeCare Division, Titan Company Ltd. said: “It is our ongoing effort to lead consumer conversation in the eyewear category that’s often dominated by price and discount.
 It is our perspective that Indian consumers are value-conscious and not merely price-conscious.
 Titan Eye+ provides great value for money with expertise in eye testing, care in recommending the correct solution and a wide choice starting Rs.
 999 – making us India’s most trusted eyewear retailer with a 4.9 / 5 rating on google.
 That we could say all this, without uttering a single word makes this truly enjoyable.”